shrutiOx/within-occupation-heterogeneity-in-skillsets/README.md

-Understanding within-occupation heterogeneity in skillsets using large online job vacancy data
+# Understanding within-occupation heterogeneity in skillsets using large online job vacancy data

+This was a short project done at Future Impact Group (Jan, 2024) Oxford and was presented at Future Impact Group’s  Research Residency held between March 11-15th.

-Data and method
+# Data and method

  • 20 million observations for one year, 2019 (we use 300k for tests)

  • From Lightcast, a private provider